VTM-FAME/NicholasPersa.github.io/_posts/2016-01-10-test-or-study-2-learn.md

 Assess students perspective on their learning outcomes.

 ###Method
-Repeatedly study then test items.
+Repeatedly study, then test items.
 Three drop conditions for successfully recalled items.
 One control condition.
 All learners then completed a final test one week later.

 ###Conditions
 - 1 All items studied and tested (control)